jonasbb/podman-gitlab-runner/README.md

 Most of the instructions should transfer to other distributions. gitlab-runner needs to be installed in version 12.6 or higher, because we rely on the `image` tag being exposed from the `.gitlab-ci.yml` file.

+### Set up rootless Podman for the gitlab-runner user

+Make sure you have added entries in `/etc/subuid` and `/etc/subgid` for the gitlab-runner user.
+Enable lingering for the gitlab-runner user with `sudo loginctl enable-linger gitlab-runner`.
+Run `sudo -iu gitlab-runner podman system migrate` to set correct cgroups behavior and silence a warning during job execution.

 ### Installing the gitlab-runner

 First, you need to install the [gitlab-runner][gitlab-runner-install] using the instructions listed on the website.